numericube/lektor-i18n-plugin/README.md

     sudo brew install gettext

-Specificaly, we will need to call the `msginit` program distributed with recente versions of gettext.
+Specificaly, we will need to call the `msginit` program distributed with recent versions of gettext.

 ### Installation

 Very straightforward :